-The 499 bus service is subsidised by Northamptonshire County Council and operated by Heyfordian.
-The service links King's Sutton with the local towns of Banbury and Brackley, as well as the villages of Aynho, Charlton, Croughton and Evenley.
-The 499 stops at the bus shelters in Banbury Lane and Astrop Road and by request at intermediate places.
+Until July 2018, the 499 bus service was subsidised by Northamptonshire County Council and operated by Heyfordian.
+The service linked King's Sutton with the local towns of Banbury and Brackley, as well as the villages of Aynho, Charlton, Croughton and Evenley.
+The service has now been withdrawn.
+Councils in those areas affected by the loss of a scheduled bus service are currently discussing alternatives, which will be promoted if and when agreement is reached.

 King’s Sutton Parish Council subsidises a fortnightly Shopper bus service operated by Cheney Coaches, which follows schedule to be found in the Events Diary here.